 Symptoms of nasolacrimal duct obstruction include constant and severe tearing and recurrent eye and tear duct infections (dacryocystitis).

 Patients in whom this condition is suspected should be evaluated by an ophthalmologist who can make the diagnosis of nasolacrimal duct obstruction.

-- The doctors in the Sinus Center collaborate with experts in the Wilmer Department of Ophthalmology to surgically manage patients with nasolacrimal duct obstruction.
+The experts in the Sinus Center collaborate with their colleagues at the Wilmer Eye Institute to surgically manage patients with nasolacrimal duct obstruction.

 Pre-surgical evaluation of nasolacrimal duct obstruction in the Sinus Center involves a thorough physical examination, nasal endoscopy and a CT scan.